darinz/DL/03_Learning_Process/05_learning_rate_strategies.md

 > **Did you know?**
 > The learning rate is sometimes called the "step size" in optimization literature.
 In deep learning, "learning rate" is the standard term.

+> **Annotation:** The right learning rate schedule can make the difference between a model that converges quickly and one that never learns at all.

 ---

 ## Fixed Learning Rate

+> **Annotation:** Fixed learning rates are simple but rarely optimal.
+Most modern training uses some form of scheduling.

 ### Basic Fixed Learning Rate